peterschmidtdk/Convert-AuditDataLog-from-Microsoft365/README.md

 Import the CSV file from the Compliance Portal into this script and it will Convert the AuditData JSON objects in an input CSV file to a flattened CSV format.
 Make it read to import into Excel afterwards for further analysis and reporting.

+Before running the script, please update these parameters in the script - to reflect your files:
+# Define the input and output file paths
+$inputCsvPath = ".\download.csv"
+$outputCsvPath = ".\AuditData.csv"